weasnerb/spine-express/documentation/runningTheApp.md

 ## [<- Back](../README.md)

 1. Start up MySql db.
-2. Open terminal/cmd in express-mysql-skelton folder and run `npm run start`
+2. Open terminal/cmd in express-mysql-skelton folder and run `npm run start` or if using VS Code, press F5